-‘When it’s just 22 degrees outside, it can reach 47 degrees in the car in less than an hour,’ says Caroline Allen MA VetMB CertSAM MRCVS (@Caroline4RCVS), the London veterinary director for the RSPCA.
+‘When it’s just 22 degrees outside, it can reach 47 degrees in the car in less than an hour,’ says Caroline Allen MA VetMB CertSAM MRCVS (@Caroline4RCVS

-Helping a dog who's trapped in a hot car could save its life, but how do you act quickly and correctly to protect the dog?
+Helping a dog who's trapped in a hot car could save its life, but what should you do first?

 - Call 999 if the dog is in distress.
-Why shouldn’t you call the RSPCA?
-‘In an emergency, we may not be able to attend quickly enough,’ they explain, ‘and with no powers of entry, we’d need police assistance at such an incident’.
-The police can respond quickly and will alert the RSPCA if animal welfare assistance is needed.
+Why not the RSPCA?
+‘In an emergency, we may not be able to attend quickly enough,’ says a spokesperson for the charity, ‘and with no powers of entry, we’d need police assistance at such an incident’.
+The police can respond quickly and will alert the RSPCA if animal welfare assistance is needed

-- Establish how long the dog has been in the car – a pay and display ticket may help if the car is in a car park.
+- If you can, establish how long the dog has been in the car – a pay and display ticket may help if the car is in a car park

 Spotting signs of heatstroke

-‘When a dog is hot they pant to cool down, but if the heat is too much, panting fails to lower their body temperature.
-They can then develop heatstroke, which is potentially fatal,’ explains Caroline.
+‘When a dog is hot, they pant to cool down, but if the heat is too much, panting fails to lower their body temperature.
+They can then develop heatstroke, which is potentially fatal,’ says Caroline.

 - Heavy panting